St. Martin Private Foundation / SPF

-A St. Maarten Private Foundation (SPF) is a flexible separate legal entity with features normally only found in trusts.
+A St. Martin Private Foundation (SPF), also known as St. Maarten, is a flexible separate legal entity with features normally only found in trusts.
 The Dutch name is “Stichting Particulier Fonds”, with abbreviation of “SPF”.
 The assets are in its own name for greater asset protection.

 Foreigners can create and fully participate in a SPF.
 With no members or shareholders, a SPF does not even have to include beneficiaries.

 Unlike most private foundations, the SPF can make distributions to the incorporators and others without having a social or charitable purpose.
 Beneficiaries, if named, can have general or limited rights.

 St. Maarten was a former Dutch colony situated in the Caribbean Sea near Venezuela.
 Currently, the island is a sovereign state member of the Netherlands Kingdom.

 It has a democratically elected parliament and independently runs its domestic affairs while Holland provides military defense if the need arises.

 English is one of its official languages.
 All legal documents can be prepared in English.